 Susan read Chemistry with Studies in Continental Europe at the University of Bristol and spent her year abroad at the École Nationale Supérieure de Chimie et Physique, University of Bordeaux, France.
 She stayed at Bristol’s Organic Geochemistry Unit (OGU) for her postgraduate studies and obtained a PhD in Analytical Chemistry (2000) funded by the Wellcome Trust’s Bioarchaeology Studentship Awards scheme.
 This work focused on the development of bone cholesterol stable carbon isotope values as a new source of palaeodietary information.
 Susan was subsequently awarded and held a Wellcome Trust Bioarchaeology Fellowship at the OGU to develop this work further to include the stable carbon and nitrogen isotope signals from individual amino acids derived from bone collagen.

-The current IAS themes are: ideas, intellectuals and the role of the university; inspiration/creativity in the knowledge process, and animal-human interactions.
-The current global challenges or collaborative research programmes that are being fostered by WUN are: Responding to Climate Change; Global Higher Education and Research; Public Health and Non-Communicable Disease, and Understanding Cultures.
+The current Global Challenges or collaborative research programmes that are being fostered by WUN are: Responding to Climate Change; Global Higher Education and Research; Public Health (Non-Communicable Disease), and Understanding Cultures.
+Cross-cutting themes within these areas include Big Data, Economics, Global Africa and Global China.

 Full publications list in the University of Bristol publications system.